Seeker Counter Guide — How to Find Every Hider

 Chipped Paint

-When hiders take damage, their paint chips and exposes bright original colors.
-Scanning for patches of unnatural brightness can reveal damaged hiders instantly.
+When hiders take damage, their paint may degrade and expose their original colors.
+Scanning for patches of unnatural brightness near suspected objects can reveal damaged hiders.

 Common Hider Spots to Check